tyagian/Infrastructure-Automation/README.md

 # Infrastructure Configuration

-Use case for creating small set-up of IT infrastrcture by using:
+Use case for creating small set-up of IT infrastructure by using:

 1. Ansible for orchestration to install application on multiple server nodes
 2. Nginx as load balancer